DavisFoster/DavisFoster.github.io/README.md

-# Davis Foster's Playground
+# Davis Foster's Sandbox

-This repository holds my lighthearted Jekyll blog for experiments, jokes, and everything in between.
+This repository holds a vibe-coded Jekyll blog for tinkering with Codex.

 ## Usage